If your kids play sports, make sure you have a sports mom bag of essentials with you at practices and games. Your life will be so much easier!

 BONUS: For summer sports, I also toss in a small spray bottle filled with water and a few drops of peppermint essential oil.
 A few spritzes of this make you feel instantly cooler.

 Even with ALL of the items listed above, I’ve got room to spare in our duffel bag for a change of clothes and extra sports gear.
-Here it is with everything in it:
+Here’s my full stocked sports mom bag of essentials:

 It easily zips closed and as you can see, there’s plenty of room left for any other items you decide to add to your essential list.